What’s an Internal Family Systems (IFS) Session Look Like?

 Many IFS sessions begin much like other therapy sessions.
 You might come in talking about something happening in your life:

 At first, it may sound much like ordinary therapy.
-You talk and the therapist listens.
-Together you explore what is happening.
+You talk, the therapist listens and together you explore what is happening.
 However, rather than only analysing the problem, the therapist may help you get curious about the part of you carrying that struggle.

 “Can We Get Curious About That Part?”